Eric Hamilton (American football)

-Eric Hamilton (born September 19, 1953) is a retired American football coach.
-Hamilton was head football coach at The College of New Jersey from 1977 through 2012.
-He ended his career with a record of 212–144–6.
+Eric Hamilton (born September 19, 1953) is an American former college football coach.
+He served as head football coach at The College of New Jersey from 1977 to 2012, compiling a record of 212–144–6.

 Athlete

 A native of Bordentown, New Jersey, Hamilton graduated from Bordentown Regional High School in 1971, where he earned all-area and all-league honors playing center for the football team and also competing in track and field.

 He subsequently attended Trenton State College, now known as The College of New Jersey ("TCNJ" or "New Jersey"), in the early 1970s.
 He played center for the Trenton State Lions football teams from 1971 to 1974.
 He was named an all-conference player three times and received All-ECAC honors in 1973 and 1974.
 He also received All-American designations in 1974 from Kodak, the Associated Press, the United Press International.